 As a women’s Personal Trainer and Yoga Teacher I’ve always been told I’m like an angel on my clients’ shoulder.
 Oftentimes, women have come to me simply as that reliable form of accountability.
 That is probably the most important word when you’re looking to make any kind of significant life changes, be they body, mind, or soul.
 Accountability.
 Think of me as a whisper when you really need it.
 Feel a gentle breath in your ear and let that be the reminder you need to reach back inside yourself, and come back to what truly matters.
 Let there be a connection between your thinking brain and your gut instinct (I literally feel this as a lump in my solar plexus that cannot be ignored, there’s your intuition right there!)

 Decide what kind of life you actually want.
 Then, say no to everything that isn’t that.

 You don’t need to wait a year, because here are my top 11 hints to get you started!
 Picked by me, devoured by me even, in these recent times.
 But learned over my entire lifetime so far, from my own soul whispers, and from relationships, conversations and communication with the women around me.
-These very themes will each form my once-monthly blogs, over the coming year.
-Get a feel for these 11 soul-led hints now…and delve just a little deeper with me, month by month, over the year to come.
+Get a feel for these soul-led hints now…and delve just a little deeper with me, month by month, throughout 2020.

 Remember, you can (and should) take baby steps down this path of soul-led living.
 There is no rush.
 You are enough as you are.
 But you could feel your way through a little more consciously, perhaps.
 Yep, we’re going super s l o w , people.
 Part of the process.
 All part of the deal.
 Slow down.
 The fact that you are reading this means your soul has nudged you gently in this direction.
 And so you owe it to your true self to at least be…curious.